 The beautiful weather over the weekend gave me the chance to tackle a few projects around the house that I’ve been putting off until I could open all the windows, and painting the living room floor tiles was #1 on my list.
-Despite ripping out all of the carpeting throughout the rest of the house, we had previously kept that living room carpeting intact while we decided what we wanted to do with the floor in the long run.
+Despite ripping out all of the carpeting throughout the rest of the house, we had previously kept that living room carpeting intact and got a professional rug cleaning to make it look like new again until we decided what we wanted to do with the floor in the long run.
+We are having Tate’s Coating company come out and insulate under our floors to help keep it warmer during the winter.
 It was in decent shape and wasn’t horribly offensive so I was ok with it in the interim.

-We knew there was some sort of concrete/tile flooring underneath the carpeting, as the space was originally an open-air porch before it was enclosed, so I was hesitant to expose what would be freezing cold floors beneath the carpeting during the dead of winter.
+We knew there was some sort of concrete / tile / hardwood floors underneath the carpeting, as the space was originally an open-air porch before it was enclosed, so I was hesitant to expose what would be freezing cold floors beneath the carpeting during the dead of winter.
 But, now that the sun has been shining and the temperatures rising, I knew it was time to get moving on this project.

 We ripped out the old carpeting to reveal…wait for it…wait for it…